DixjanInnovations/Dixjan.org/README.md

-# RePairZM — Single-file prototype
+# Dixjan — Single-file prototype

 This repository hosts a single-file prototype of RePairZM (index.html).
 It is a demo static site that stores data in the browser (localStorage) and should be used only for demonstration.